 What can we learn from this passage?
 First, it is obvious that this passage speaks of sacrifice.
 It speaks of One Who will be the fulfillment of the sacrifices of the Mosaic Law.
 Who could fulfill the types of the sacrifices of the law?
 Consider the phrase, “the Lord hath laid on Him the iniquity of us all”.
 No man can bear the iniquity of other men because every man has his own iniquity to bear.
 Only One Who is without sin can bear “the iniquity of us all”.
 It is obvious that the One upon Whom will be laid the iniquity of us all would have to be God, i.e. God manifest, Who alone is sinless.

 I believe that as one combines the types contained in the sacrificial laws with the prophecy of Is.
-53 they could readily see that the One Who fulfilled these passages would be the promised Messiah Whom Israel understood would be God manifest.
+53 they could readily see that the One Who fulfilled these passages would be the promised Messiah Whom Israel understood would be God manifest (please see the paper which will prove that statement).
 In short, Is.
 53 is a prophecy about God manifest Who will fulfill the types of the sacrificial laws of Moses.